tramitit/guides/en/portugal/request_for_income_tax_declaration.md

 | Autoridade Tributária (Tax Authority) |  [Link](https://www.portaldasfinancas.gov.pt/)       |      Varies, be sure to check tax declaration deadlines | Varies, depending on your income bracket |

 ## Additional details
-- Revolut keeps asking to update Tax ID for those who have their accounts there, so make sure your info is always updated ([source](https://www.reddit.com/r/Revolut/comments/1bgxhzc/revolut_keeps_asking_to_update_tax_id_for_a/)).
-- In Portugal, there's support for young people getting started, so don't be afraid to ask questions if you're unsure ([source](https://www.reddit.com/r/literaciafinanceira/comments/12ae727/esclarecimento_de_d%C3%BAvidas_acerca_do_irs_jovem/))
+- In Portugal, there's support for young people getting started, so don't be afraid to ask questions if you're unsure.
 - If your income is low, you may be exempt from filing a tax return.
-In this case, you will receive a statement of dispensation ([source](https://www.reddit.com/r/literaciafinanceira/comments/14m51o9/certid%C3%A3o_de_dispensa_de_entrega_de_irs/)).
+In this case, you will receive a statement of dispensation.